jguardado39/A-Kata-A-Day/JavaScript/README.md

 14. Multiples of 3 and 5
 15. Multiply
 16. Next Prime
+17. Playing with Digits
-17. Repalce All Dots
+18. Repalce All Dots
-18. Reversed Words
+19. Reversed Words
-19. Sort the Odd
+20. Sort the Odd
-20. String Average
+21. String Average
-21. Tower of Hanoi
+22. Tower of Hanoi
-22. Triangular Numbers
+23. Triangular Numbers
-23. Triangular Treasure
+24. Triangular Treasure
-24. Unscrambled Eggs
+25. Unscrambled Eggs
-25. Validate Credit Card Number
+26. Validate Credit Card Number
-26. You Got Change?
+27. You Got Change?